robgriffin247/swapi_dataplatform/README.md

 - dbt for data transformation
 - Dagster for orchestration
 - OpenMetaData for data governance
-- HEX for a dashboard
+- HEX and/or PowerBI for a dashboard

+It should also include precommit hooks, to ensure all data sets have a complete yml file and that everything in the yml file has a matching data entry, and a makefile to shorten repetitive command-line actions.

 The focus is proof-of-concept and testing, not a comprehensive data platform &mdash; just enough to develop and test each component.
 Data comes from SWAPI, the [Star Wars API](https://swapi.dev).
 The pipeline will generate the following datasets: